 The primary audience for the Gospel of the Apostle and Evangelist Matthew was his fellow Jews.
 One of his main goals was to show that Christ fulfilled the Old Testament prophecies that the Jews revered.

-Wanting to find out whether this Jesus could be the one described in the Old Testament prophecies he already knew well, he studied them even more closely.
+Driven to find out whether this Jesus could be the one described in the Old Testament prophecies he already knew well, he studied them even more closely.
 His account of that study is rewarding reading for anyone who wants to learn more about how the Church interprets the Old Testament, and why it is the basis of so much of our prayer and teaching.
-He gives wonderful insights into Jesus' life and work as the fulfillment of the prophets' words.
+He gives helpful and instructive insights into Jesus' life and work as the fulfillment of the prophets' words.

 Father James also was looking for a church that maintained the kind of worship he knew: "As a Jew, I desired worship that contained a sense of mystery, was rooted in ancient Jewish practice, and centered on God and our Communion meal with Him."
 He did not find these elements fully in Protestantism or in Roman Catholicism, but discovered them in wholeness in the Orthodox Church.
 He is never smug, or disrespectful toward the Protestant Church and the Roman Church, but reading his analysis of their deficiencies when compared to Orthodoxy is a valuable means for Orthodox Christians (also without smugness or disrespect toward others) to know their own faith better.